 Being an international student is much more than studying and going to class.
-It is also creating a life with new friends in a new place and earning memories that will last a lifetime.
+It is also about creating a life with new friends in a new place, giving you memories that will last a lifetime.

 International students in Gothenburg are especially pleased with the social life, the campus environment as well as the transportation services and the city's eco-friendly attitude.

-What is it then that makes Gothenburg special?
+What makes Gothenburg special?
 Some say that it is the fact that Gothenburg is somewhere between a small town and a large city.
-It's big enough to offer the buzz of the city and plenty of activities, but small enough to feel intimate.
+It's big enough to offer the buzz of a city and plenty of activities, but small enough to feel intimate.

 Others say it is the location.
 Gothenburg is situated on the beautiful west coast and the city is defined by the harbor and proximity to the sea.
 You can leave the city buzz and hop on a public ferry that takes you out to the archipelago.